Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 - documentation in GitHub
 - setting up Teams for quick chat and meetings
+- unspoken contract of weekly meetings, mostly on Teams to check up progress, and next week a hands-on contact meeting for a field test/research
 - finalaze the on going weeks goals
 - planning next weeks agenda (getting a car and trying to activate our TMPS sensors)